What is the best Fire Fighting Hose? Municipal vs. Industrial

 A municipal fire hose extinguishes a fire with limited structural damage and loss of life.
 The industrial fire fighting hose keeps fire from accelerating.
 Stopping the acceleration means it doesn't spread to other structures that might combust in a short amount of time.
 The power in an industrial fire hose will keep a plane from exploding, but it also can punch holes in an unstable wall during a house fire.

 In the end, the best fire hose is determined by the purpose and the individual.
-Keep reading and visiting Bulldog Hose to learn more about the world of fire fighting hose.
+Explore the full inventory of hoses from BullDog Hose Company to find a hose that's right for you.